deep2234/cicd-docker-nginx-site/README.md

 The GitHub Actions workflow (.github/workflows/main.yml) automatically:

-- Builds the Docker image
+- Builds the Docker image.
-- Logs in to Docker Hub
+- Logs in to Docker Hub.
-- Pushes the image to: docker.io/dipshill/mycicd-demo-app:latest
+- Pushes the image to: docker.io/dipshill/mycicd-demo-app:latest.

 ---